HIPAA Compliance Checklist for Small Healthcare Practices

 3. Implement Safeguards for Electronic PHI (ePHI)

-The Security Rule of HIPAA requires healthcare providers to implement safeguards to protect ePHI.
-This involves both physical and technical measures to prevent unauthorized access to digital health information.
+The HIPAA Security Rule requires healthcare providers to implement safeguards to protect ePHI.
+These safeguards involve physical and technical measures to prevent unauthorized access to digital health information.

 Key Points: